Kelle Roos: Derby County

 On 23 January 2014, Roos moved to Championship side Derby County after impressing during a trial.
 He signed a 2 1/2-year contract for an undisclosed fee, believed to be around £30,000 plus add-ons, including the requirement that Derby play a pre-season friendly with Nuneaton in the summer.
 He was installed as understudy to Lee Grant after the departure of goalkeeper Adam Legzdins, and started the 2014–15 season on the bench.
 He made his first-team debut for the "Rams" in a League Cup match against Reading at Pride Park Stadium on 23 September 2014.
 He made several saves and kept a clean sheet as Derby won 2–0.
-He played in Derby's next League Cup match, a 5–2 win over Fulham on 28 October, and also played three FA Cup matches as Derby recorded 1–0 and 2–0 wins over Southport and Chesterfield before Reading gained revenge by eliminating Derby from the FA Cup at the Fifth Round.
+He played in Derby's next League Cup match, a 5–2 win over Fulham on 28 October, and also played three FA Cup matches as Derby recorded 1–0 and 2–0 wins over Southport and Chesterfield before Reading gained revenge by eliminating Derby from the FA Cup at the fifth round.

 On 15 July 2015, Roos joined Championship rivals Rotherham United on a season-long loan deal, along with team-mate Farrend Rawson.
-However he got off to a poor start with a 4–1 defeat to Milton Keynes Dons at the New York Stadium on 8 August, which led to heavy criticism from "Millers" fans on social media.
+However, he got off to a poor start with a 4–1 defeat to Milton Keynes Dons at the New York Stadium on 8 August, which led to heavy criticism from "Millers" fans on social media.
 Roos returned to Derby just six weeks into the loan period after conceding ten goals in his four appearances, leaving Rotherham bottom of the table.
-Manager Steve Evans stated that "at this minute in time his inconsistency is not something we could afford", and signed free agent Lee Camp to replace him.
+Manager Steve Evans stated that "at this minute in time his inconsistency is not something we could afford", and signed Lee Camp to replace him.

 On 1 February 2016, Roos joined League Two side AFC Wimbledon on loan for the rest of the 2015–16 season.
 He made his debut for the "Dons" 12 days later in a 4–1 victory over Luton Town at Kingsmeadow.
-He quickly established himself in Neal Ardley's first-team, and proved highly popular with supporters as he kept eight clean sheets in 20 appearances for the club.
-He helped the club achieve promotion to League One for the first time since their reformation, as he kept another clean sheet in a 2–0 victory over Plymouth Argyle in the League Two play-off final at Wembley Stadium, making an "excellent diving save" from a Graham Carey free-kick when the game was still goalless.
+He quickly established himself in Neal Ardley's first-team and proved highly popular with supporters as he kept eight clean sheets in 20 appearances for the club.
+He helped the club achieve promotion to League One for the first time since their reformation, as he kept another clean sheet in a 2–0 victory over Plymouth Argyle in the League Two play-off final at Wembley Stadium, making an "excellent diving save" from a Graham Carey free kick when the game was still goalless.